jacobemery/linux1-lab/instructions/5_services.md

 * One of the many uses for a Linux server is running services.
 * With Linux on IBM zSystems, these services are highly-available at the hardware level.
 Always ready for what you throw at them.
 * That's right!
 This whole time you've been running Linux on IBM zSystems, and you would've barely known it.
 * Don't believe me?
-Run the `unamme` (short for 'Unix name') command, with the `-i` option to see the hardware platform:
+Run the `uname` (short for 'Unix name') command, with the `-i` option to see the hardware platform:
 ```
 uname -i
 ```